 The semi-professional operators from Keys, Newport and Bedwas who make up the Gwent Select side will know a number of ex-Premiership players have made it with the Dragons.

 Dragons outside-half Steffan Jones, wing Mike Poole and back rowers Jevon Groves and Andrew Coombs – who start today – were in a similar position to them not so long ago.

-And Newport’s Hywel Stoddart – brother of Wales full back Morgan – is the latest to make that big step up to regional rugby after the back rower signed professional terms with the Dragons on a one-year deal.
+And Newport’s Hywel Stoddart – brother of Wales full back Morgan – is the latest to make that big step up to regional rugby after the back rower signed professional terms with the Dragons on a